 Under legislation, introduced in 2004, Councillors are entitled to join the Pension Scheme.
-As at 31st March 2020, five Members of the Clwyd Pension Fund Committee had taken this option.
+As at 31st March 2021, four Members of the Clwyd Pension Fund Committee had taken this option, with two being in receipt of a pension.

 Two of the four Co-opted Members of the Pension Fund Committee are eligible to receive fees in relation to their specific responsibilities as members of the Committee in the form of an attendance allowance that is in line with that adopted by Flintshire County Council.